Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 Knowledge, Skills, and Abilities required at this level include those identified at Level III plus knowledge of the principles and practices of effective supervision and management; of laboratory auditing; of budgeting and planning; and of forensic databases.

-Education and Experience required at this level consists of those identified in Level III plus one additional year of qualifying experience as a forensic laboratory criminalist.
+Education and Experience required at this level consists of those identified in Level III plus one additional year of qualifying experience performing forensic analysis.

 Level V: Code: G12E Salary Band: NA

 At this level employees are assigned administrative responsibilities involving the direction of a major section of the laboratory system and as a statewide administrative coordinator of certain forensic disciplines, projects, and programs; and/or may perform the duties of laboratory system Quality Assurance/Quality Control Manager over all disciplines at all laboratory locations.
 They will manage section activities, develop and implement goals and objectives, manage and coordinate forensic programs or disciplines and direct complex forensic science projects which have an impact on the laboratory system and/or the field of forensic science.